-- Applicants must submit a high-level network design, showing a proposed network that will deliver broadband service meeting or exceeding the performance requirements to all locations served by the project. - Network design must be certified by a Professional Engineer prior to Grant execution. - If the Professional Engineer is not licensed in the State of Arizona, applicants should indicate if they plan to utilize the BEAD Waiver for PE certification. - Outliers: If the cost to serve a location using an end-to-end fiber solution is higher than 1.5x multiple of the average cost to serve for the rest of the BSLs in the selected project area, the applicant shall identify these locations as Outliers. - Applicants are required provide details on the proposed technology and cost to serve each Outlier as part of the financial workbook.
-(Refer to the Attachment 8A and 8B)
+- Applicants must submit a high-level network design, showing a proposed network that will deliver broadband service meeting or exceeding the performance requirements to all locations served by the project. - Network design must be certified by a Professional Engineer prior to Grant execution. - If the Professional Engineer is not licensed in the State of Arizona, applicants should indicate if they plan to utilize the BEAD Waiver for PE certification. - Outliers: If the cost to serve a location using an end-to-end fiber solution is higher than 1.5x multiple of the average cost to serve for the rest of the BSLs in the selected project area, the applicant shall identify these locations as Outliers in the Project Financials Workbook for Part A2 if planned to be excluded from the application and/or Part B if either planned to be excluded from their application or propose the technology type to serve these Outliers under Part B.